Ayana’s Journey to Hope

 Beyond the sorrow of losing her baby, Ayana also suffered a fistula injury.
 The leaking from her fistula started immediately after the birth.
 Unaware of the nature of her injury, Ayana was told by elders that the injury would repair itself after a few days.
 In reality, Ayana would suffer from her fistula injury for six decades.

 When the leaking failed to stop, Ayana began to withdraw from everyone in her village; she lived alone with the debilitating pain of fistula for 60 gruelling years.
 Ayana thought that her problem was a curse and was untreatable.
-It was not until she was approached by Workee, a Hamlin-trained health worker, that Ayana learnt of a solution to her nightmare.
+It was not until she was approached by Workee, a Hamlin-trained health worker, that Ayana learnt of a solution to her nightmare and began her journey to hope.

 Ayana was one of the first women identified in Hamlin’s Patient Identification Program.
 As part of the program, Workee, the health officer who found Ayana, received specific training from Hamlin Fistula Ethiopia; this training helped Workee and other health officers identify fistula patients, talk to the women with empathy and sensitivity, and offer counselling to them.